Lusail: 20th century

+21st century

 Plans for the development of Lusail City were first announced in 2005.
 After a cabinet resolution was passed in 2002, Lusail along with its suburbs of Al Kharayej and Jabal Thuaileb became the first areas of Qatar where foreigners could own real estate.
 In December 2013, Qatari Diar announced that more than 80% of the plots in Lusail have been purchased.
 It was stated in April 2018 that over 80% of the city's infrastructure projects were completed.

+On 26 November 2022, during the 2022 FIFA World Cup, a large fire broke out in a building under construction near Qetaifan Island North about 3.5 km away from Lusail Stadium where multiple World Cup games were scheduled to occur.
+The Civil Defense controlled the fires in three warehouses and no injuries or casualties were sustained.

+In March 2023, the United Nations House at Lusail was opened.
+As the main representative office of the United Nations in the country, it will serve to improve the partnership between the Qatari government and the UN.